dusty-phillips/gitifyhg/README.rst

 supports Mercurial should be supported.
 Sadly, this excludes both pypy and cPython 3.

+It has only been tested with Mercurial version 2.4.1.
+Because it uses Mercurial's internal APIs, it IS likely to break with other versions.

 It has only been tested on Arch Linux.
 I expect all Linux operating systems to work fine with it and I suspect MacOS will also react well.
 All bets are off with Windows, but please let me know if it works or you fixed it.